-This is a common scar type and can often be seen in areas that have been affected by acne on the face, although there are other causes also.
-In this scar type, there has been inadequate scar tissue formation to create a surface that is flush with the skin.
+This is a common scar type and can often be seen in areas that have been affected by acne and can occur on the the face or body.
+In this scar type, there has been inadequate scar tissue formation to create a surface that is flush with the adjacent skin or loss of fat beneath the skin.

 What are the stages of wound healing?

 We have elucidated the process of wound healing here, as the process of scarring is better understood with this background information.

 Blood clot (haematoma) formation is the first step in wound healing and stops the continued haemorrhage from ruptured vessels whilst providing a temporary barrier to external pathogens (bacteria etc) from passing through the wounded skin.
 Platelets then release a number of growth factors that lead to the recruitment of inflammatory cells.
 Neutrophils and monocytes, immune cells, then migrate to the wound site and help to reduce any micro-organism growth at the wound.
 Macrophages (the ‘pac-man’ cell) are also signaled to the wound and help to clear residual pathogens, and cell debris from the wound.